kaa-ching/tbe-qml-toolbox-spike/README.md

  * resizing/scaling of objects
  * make dragged/dropped objects match the menu
  * make CMake work
+ * populate toolbox from C++

 TODO:
+ * make counting down after D&D work
+ * implement "empty"
  * when enlarged, clicking anywhere outside should shrink item again
- * implement "empty"
- * populate toolbox from C++

 NOT GOING TO DO:
- * make counts work
- * check i18n
+ * check how to do i18n
  * integrate with tbe-qml-ui-spike
- * drag&drop back into toolbox
+ * drag&drop items back into toolbox